RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 My name is **Renato Britto Araujo**, I'm a student of **Software Engineering** at [UnB](https://en.wikipedia.org/wiki/University_of_Bras%C3%ADlia) (University of Brasilia).
 I am currently working as a Project Manager for AI.lab UnB.

+You may find more of my work over at [GitLab](https://gitlab.com/renatoba).

 I'm a programmer from heart and possess some big entrepreneurial aspirations, as well as a lot of curiosity and self-discipline.
 I just **love** what I do.

 ### Projects I participated in